cake-tech/cakewallet-guides/docs/monero.md

 ### Monero subaddresses

 A Monero subaddress is a unique, unlinkable address that can be generated on-demand.
 Coins sent to it will still arrive in your main wallet, but the person sending the coins cannot determine your wallet's main address.
+Cake Wallet now automatically generates new subaddresses after they are used by default.

+If you want to manually manage your subaddresses, you can do so by going to privacy settings and disabling the "Auto generate subaddresses" feature.
+Then go to your receive screen.
 To create a new subaddress, tap on `Accounts and subaddresses`, then tap on `Addresses` and create a name for this address, then tap `Create`.
 Subaddresses always start with `8`.
 Your main address starts with `4`.

 [![New address](/images/receive-4.jpg){:width="32%"}](/images/receive-4.jpg)
 [![New address name](/images/receive-5.jpg){:width="32%"}](/images/receive-5.jpg)